rensoftoss/broadcast-messages/README.md

 * List of available messages
 * Send message to different instance(s): the message will be shown for all connected browser clients

 It is also recommended to make load tests and scalability tests with SoapUI.

+The above test cases are available under `testcases` directory.
+Please make sure you adapt the host and port according to your configuration of server instances.

 ## Useful resources